thegiftofgabes/fantasypunk-netlify/content/quickstart/_02-cast.md

 ---
 weight: 2
-title: "the players"
+title: "cast"
+description: All players have Roles and Responsibilities to collaborate on a fun, safe game.
 ---

 # roles

-There are two distinct roles to be distributed among the Players in **fantasypunk**: the Giramundo, or GM, and the Player Characters, or PCs
+There are two distinct roles to be distributed among the Players in **fantasypunk**: Giramundo, or GM, and Andejo.

-Usually a single Player takes the role of GM, while the others take the roles of Player Characters.
+Usually a single Player takes the role of GM, while the others take the roles of Andejos.

+In summary, the GM is usually creating and fleshing out the world and the setting the other characters inhabit, often creating and controlling Supporting Characters.

+Meanwhile, the Andejos usually will bein charge of a single character, a Party Companion, and are expected to roleplay them and make decisions about them.

+It is recommended that a group, with or withot a GM, have 3 to 5 Andejos.

-## player characters
+## andejo

+Each Andejo controls a single character known as Party Comrade, or PC.

 ### agenda